 But – and this is important – there are not many large commercial-grade applications.
 That’s a function of market size.
 The BeOS market isn’t big enough to warrant the investment.
 Of course, I’ve heard that same comment dozens of times from PC game companies when talking about the Mac.
 Doubtless, if Apple had bought Be, there would be many more programs than there are today, because the Mac market is much bigger.

 I’m not against NeXT, as you’ll see in my future articles.
 NeXT had some great technologies long before any other OS.
-Still, it’s taken four years for Apple to bring their next generation OS to the market.
-[Mac OS X 10.0 was released in March 2001. ed] I suspect they could have brought BeOS to market much more quickly, since they had to port NeXT to the PowerPC before they even got started on Rhapsody.
+Still, it’s taken four years for Apple to bring its next generation OS to the market.
+[Mac OS X 10.0 was released in March 2001.]
+I suspect they could have brought BeOS to market much more quickly, since they had to port NeXT to the PowerPC before they even got started on Rhapsody.

 We’ll never know what would have happened if Apple had bought Be instead.
 Based on the competing technologies and the intervening history, I still consider it a fair question: Did Apple make the wrong choice?